What Are the Common Types of Drug Crimes in Pennsylvania?

 Drug Trafficking

-Drug possession with the intent to distribute is much more severe a charge than simple possession.
+Drug possession with the intent to distribute is a much more severe charge than simple possession.
 In Pennsylvania, drug trafficking is usually considered a felony with potential penalties of up to 15 years in prison and fines up to $250,000.
 If prosecuted at the federal level, penalties can be even harsher.

 Drug trafficking includes selling, transporting, and importing illegally controlled substances like cocaine and marijuana.
-Even if you are caught with a large quantity of narcotics meant for personal use, law enforcement may still charge you with drug distribution.
+Even if you are caught with a large quantity of narcotics meant for personal use, law enforcement may still charge you with drug distribution

 Drug Dealing

 Similar to trafficking, “drug dealing” typically relates to selling illegal drugs on a reduced scale.
 For example, you may face drug-dealing charges if police suspect that you sell drugs on a street-level distribution in smaller amounts but are not high up in the distribution framework.
-With that said, even if you are not at the head of a specific distribution hierarchy, you may be charged with drug trafficking if you’re found with a large amount of illegal on hand.
+With that said, even if you are not at the head of a specific distribution hierarchy, you may be charged with drug trafficking if you’re found with a large amount of illegal drugs on hand.

 The Drug Enforcement Administration (DEA) sets federal penalties for drug crimes and considers 50 grams of marijuana as drug dealing with a potential sentence of up to five years incarceration while selling 1,000 kilograms of marijuana can result in ten years or more in prison.